Robert Kerman

 Robert Charles Kerman (December 16, 1947 – December 27, 2018), also known as R. Bolla, was an American actor who had a pornographic acting career during what is considered to be the "golden age" period of the porn film industry during the mid-1970s to the early/mid-1980s.
-As R. Bolla (named after a box of Bolla wine he was overlooking while being asked for a stage name), he appeared in well over 100 pornographic films, most famously Debbie Does Dallas (1978).
+As Bolla, he appeared in well over 100 pornographic films, most famously Debbie Does Dallas (1978).
 He was one of few adult performers to have an appreciable mainstream acting career, with a leading role as Professor Harold Monroe in the controversial horror film Cannibal Holocaust (1980).

-Early life
+Early life and education

 Born to a Jewish family in the Brooklyn borough of New York City, New York, he grew up in a middle-class Italian neighborhood of Bensonhurst.
 Kerman graduated from Brooklyn College in 1970.
-While in college, he began his acting career and appeared in numerous Off-Broadway plays.
+While in college, he began his acting career and appeared in Off-Broadway plays.
 Later he also studied acting at the American Academy of Dramatic Arts.

 Adult film career

 Kerman's onscreen sex appearances began with director Roberta Findlay's Anyone But My Husband.
-His name was abbreviated from Richard Bolla to R. Bolla after being called "Dick" by his peers, which annoyed him.
+He adopted the stage name 'Richard Bolla' after a box of Bolla wine he was overlooking while being asked for a stage name.
+His name was abbreviated to 'R. Bolla' after being called "Dick" by his peers, which annoyed him.
 He became one of the most prolific male stars of the Golden Age of Porn.
+He performed in 230 films, and was inducted into the AVN Hall of Fame in 1998.

-Unlike many of his adult-industry peers, Kerman bitterly regretted his participation in the adult film industry, especially being in the film Debbie Does Dallas, which he felt ruined any prospect of him attaining mainstream acting success.
+Kerman bitterly regretted his participation in the adult film industry, especially being in the film Debbie Does Dallas, which he felt ruined any prospect of him attaining mainstream acting success.
 He stated: "In retrospect I'm really sorry that I did it, because I probably ruined the best years of my life as an actor."

-He was inducted into the AVN Hall of Fame in 1998.
-He performed in 230 films.
+Aliases

+During his adult film career, Kerman was variously credited as Richard Bolla, R. Bolla, R. Bollo, Trevor Manmak, Bobbie Ball, Tom Triplett, Martin Spellman, Neil Ronds, Bob Kerman, R. Bola, Robert Kerns, Robert Brown, Richard Bollo, Richard Bola, Robert Kerr, Robin Hoock, Richard Balla, Richard Lair, Robert Bolla, Richard Bolla, Richard Bocca, Richard Bollar, and Sam Speed.